ChicagoBoothML/MachineLearning_Fall2015/docs/index.md

 These assignments can be done in groups (max size 4).
 You should submit only one write-up per group.
 Homework should be submitted through Chalk.
+Only top 7 submissions count towards your grade.

 There is a **take-home midterm** that will be posted in week 5 and will be due in week 6.
 You must work individually on the midterm.